aspose-words/Aspose.Words-API-References/english/net/aspose.words/variablecollection/item/_index.md

 ---
 title: VariableCollection.Item
 second_title: Aspose.Words for .NET API Reference
-description: Gets or a sets a document variable by the caseinsensitive name. null values are not allowed as a right hand side of the assignment and will be replaced by empty string.
+description: Gets or a sets a document variable by the caseinsensitive name. null values are not allowed as a right hand side of the assignment and will be replaced by empty string in C#
 type: docs
 weight: 20
 url: /net/aspose.words/variablecollection/item/